Saeidjamali/hockey-reinforcement-game/README.md

 | `src/viewer.py` | watching, during training or afterwards |
 | `train.py` / `play.py` / `watch.py` | entry points |
 | `reports/negative_results/` | why the previous game was abandoned |

-## Before this

-This started as an asymmetric game — a turret shooting, a player dodging — and a lot of work went into the learner before anyone asked whether the game rewarded the thing being trained for.
-It did not: the turret's best strategy was to herd the player into a wall, which needs no perception at all, so no amount of training could produce an opponent that *read* you.

-`reports/negative_results/` has the measurements and the run logs.
-It is worth a look before changing this game's mechanics, because the same trap is easy to walk into twice.